Education Research Current Organisation and Cooperation NL

 • Facilities for working from home

-VU Amsterdam offers a range of facilities to help you work from home, including IT equipment, an office chair and an allowance to pay for a suitable desk and lamp (see below for the applicable conditions and maximum allowance), and an internet allowance
+The home working facilities include IT equipment (on loan), an office chair (on loan), an allowance for a desk and desk lamp (see conditions and maximum amounts below) and an internet allowance

 IT equipment